Pre-Training Representations of Binary Code Using Contrastive Learning: Approach

-After obtaining the anchored and intermediate representation, we use an intermediate contrastive learning method to learn binary code embeddings.
-This is inspired by a continuation of Subsection~\ref{sub:simplex_interpolation}, in which we obtain intermediate representations that contains an alternative view of the semantics of the same program.
-We treat these intermediate representations as unseen but reasonable information about the program.
+where \( \lambda_n \) is a matrix representing the non-linear interpolation index and \( f_{interp}^n \) is the corresponding neural network function.
+Both interpolated embeddings \( H_l \) and \( H_n \) serve as input to the intermediate contrastive learning step.

-As shown in Figure~\ref{fig:intermediate}, we use each interpolated program representation $h_i$ (interpolation between source code projection $h_s$ and comment projection $h_c$ in the Figure) to compare with the other program representation (binary code projection $h_b$ in the Figure) in manifold $\mathcal{M}$.
-For simplicity, $h'$ denotes all dissimilar projections (including intermediate and the other representations not from the same program in a batch).
+\textbf{Intermediate contrastive learning for representation refinement} To further refine the binary code embeddings, we introduce intermediate contrastive learning, which leverages interpolated representations generated in Subsection~\ref{sub:simplex_interpolation}.
+These interpolations provide an alternative view of the program's semantics, acting as unseen yet reasonable information about the same program.
+This step builds on the concept of contrastive learning by incorporating these interpolated representations into the training process.

-We adopt a similar training process in Subsection~\ref{sec:cold-start}, replacing two of the representations with intermediate and anchored representations to conduct intermediate contrastive learning.
+As illustrated in Figure~\ref{fig:intermediate}, the interpolated representation $h_i$ (a combination of source code projection $h_s$ and comment projection $h_c$) is compared against the binary code projection $h_b$ in the embedding manifold $\mathcal{M}$.
+Similarly, $h'$ denotes all dissimilar projections, which include other representations in the batch that do not belong to the same program.